Russia–United States relations: Talks on the Russo-Ukrainian War and normalizing relations

+During ceasefire talks on March 12 concerning the Russo-Ukrainian war in Miami, Florida, special presidential envoy Dimitriev offered that Russia wouldn’t provide military intelligence to Iran if the United States did the same for Ukraine which Witkoff and Jared Kushner rejected.

+Throughout June 2026, Russia grew dissatisfied with the United States-led mediation aimed at diplomatically ending the Russo-Ukrainian war, which Russia hoped would be on favourable terms.
+Russian Minister of Foreign Affairs Sergey Lavrov said the United States was “seemingly stepping back from the role of an objective mediator,” claiming it “forgot” about agreements that were reached during the 2025 Russia–United States summit.
+The United States reverted to its original support for a ceasefire rather than a comprehensive peace agreement as Russia demanded, with Trump considering abandoning any agreements reached with Russia during the summit.
+Russia was also now skeptical of Witkoff and Kushner as interlocutors and mediators in the process due to their freewheeling approach and only periodic visits during said process.
+When questioned about Lavrov’s claims, U.S. secretary of state Marco Rubio answered, “There was no agreement in Alaska.
+There was a proposal in Alaska, but there was no agreement in Alaska.
+If there had been an agreement, we would have had an end to the war.”

+On July 8, 2026, during the 2026 Ankara NATO summit, Trump said that the United States would grant Ukraine a license to manufacture Patriot missile interceptors.

 Russian and U.S. intelligence operations

 Military attaches of foreign embassies visiting the exhibition of remains of U.S. U-2 reconnaissance aircraft destroyed on May 1, 1960, near Sverdlovsk (now Yekaterinburg).

 The Soviet Union's systemic espionage efforts in the U.S. began in the 1920s.

 In April 2015, CNN reported that "Russian hackers" had "penetrated sensitive parts of the White House" computers in "recent months."
 It was said that the FBI, the Secret Service, and other U.S. intelligence agencies categorized the attacks "among the most sophisticated attacks ever launched against U.S. government systems."

 In 2017, a cybersecurity specialist working in the Federal Security Service was arrested by Russian authorities on suspicion of passing information to U.S. intelligence.

 In June 2019, Russia said that its electrical grid had come under cyber-attack by the United States.
 The New York Times reported that American hackers from the United States Cyber Command planted malware potentially capable of disrupting the Russian electrical grid.

 US intelligence identified a fake video, allegedly produced by Russian operatives, showing individuals falsely claiming to commit voter fraud in Georgia.
 Aimed at creating distrust in US elections, the video prompted Georgia's election chief to request its removal from social media platforms.